blackfennec-org/blackfennec/docs/source/project/management/engineering_project/refinement.rst

 We did this by relating the user stories to specific personas.
 An example of this can be found in the following issue (issue does not exist anymore).

-**Add sketches from extensions as soon as they exist** These sketches were added in the form of wireframes to the domain model document at :ref:`this <extension_wireframe>` location.
+**Add sketches from extensions as soon as they exist** These sketches were added in the form of wireframes to the domain model document.

 Architecture Prototype & End of Elaboration